kubernetes/community/contributors/design-proposals/federated-hpa.md

 rebalancing the replicas in and across the underlying clusters.
 The reconcile of the objects (rs or deployment) would still continue, to handle the scenario of the object missing from any given federated cluster.
+The mechanism to achieve this behaviour shall be as below:
+ - User creates a workload object (for example rs) in federation.
+ - User then creates an HPA object in federation (this step and the previous step can follow either order of creation).
+ - The rs as an object will exist in federation control plane with or without the user preferences and/or cluster selection annotations.
+ - The HPA controller will first evaluate which cluster(s) get the replicas and which don't (if any).
+This list of clusters will be a subset of the cluster selector already applied on the hpa object.
+ - The HPA controller will apply this list on the federated rs object as the cluster selection annotation overriding the user provided preferences (if any).
+ The control over the placement of workload replicas and the add on preferences will thus lie completely with the HPA objects.
+This is an important assumption that the user of these federated objects interacting with each other should be aware of; and if the user needs to place replicas in specific clusters, together with workload autoscaling he/she should apply these preferences on the HPA object.
+Any preferences applied on the workload object (rs or deployment) will be overridden.
+ - The target workload object (for example rs) replicas will be kept unchanged in the cluster which already has the replicas, will be created with one replica if the particular cluster does not have the same and HPA calculation resulted in some replicas for that cluster and deleted from the clusters which has the replicas and the federated HPA calculations result in no replicas for that particular cluster.
+ - The desired replicas per cluster as per the federated HPA dynamic rebalance mechanism, elaborated in the next section, will be set on individual clusters local HPA, which in turn will set the same on the target local object.

 ### Dynamic HPA min/max rebalance